Sleepwalking

 Preventing accidents

 It is important to keep the person safe if they sleepwalk.
-Remove any items that may cause an accident, such as anything on the floor that could be tripped over.
+Remove any items that may cause an accident, including moving furniture and anything on the floor that could be tripped over.

 If your child sleepwalks, don't let them sleep on the top bed of a bunk bed.
 Other important measures are safety gates at the top of the stairs and locking windows and doors at night.